About

 Hello and welcome!
 I’m a culinary historian, author, and public speaker. focus on the history of food as a way to access the stories of diverse Americans.

 My book Eight Flavors: The Untold Story of American Cuisine is a #1 Bestseller on Amazon and The Atlantic called itRichly researched, intriguing, and cleverly written.”
-My second book, Endangered Eating: America’s Vanishing Food, will be released by W.W.
-Norton & Co.
-October 24, 2023.
+My second book, Endangered Eating: America’s Vanishing Food, is a New York Times Editors’ Choice, and was named one of the Best Books of 2023 by Amazon’s Editors, Food & Wine, and Adam Gopnik on the Milk Street podcast.

 Email me to book me for an event or a speaking gig, or check out my upcoming events here.